 THE EUROPEAN ANTIBULLYING NETWORK AS A PROJECT

-The need for a collective and organized response to bullying on a European level gave birth to the idea of the project “EAN - European Antibullying Network”.
+The need for a collective and organized response to bullying on a European level gave birth to the idea of the project “EAN - European Anti-bullying Network”.
 Acknowledging the importance of all actors involved in the field, “The Smile of the Child” Greek NGO took the initiative to implement a project back in 2012 in collaboration with key actors from across Europe through funding from the European Programme Daphne III.

-The main objective of EAN was the establishment of a European Antibullying Network that will contribute to the coordination of anti-bullying actions and developing a common strategy against the problem at European level. Τhe partnership was comprised of 17 partners from 12 EU Member States.
+The main objective of EAN was the establishment of a European Antibullying Network that will contribute to the coordination of anti-bullying actions and develop a common strategy against the problem at European level. Τhe partnership was initially comprised of 17 partners from 12 EU Member States.
 Once established, all Member States became members of the Network.

 The project aimed to achieve the following objectives:

 The development of a common European strategy to tackle bullying

 The implementation of European awareness campaigns on the need of establishment of a European Anti-bullying Day

 The mapping and promotion of best practices for addressing the phenomenon with the aim of informing children, school communities and public authorities.

 Teachers, parents and public services and entities were the main groups who benefitted from the project, as they obtained useful tools and resources to support them in their fight against bullying.
 Children who have been victimized in the school or the wider social environment, as well as children and young people who were in some way involved in the phenomenon of bullying (either as victims of bullying, or persons who exercised bullying, or observers) were indirectly benefitted from the implementation of EAN project.